 An undrafted playmaking wizard whose sublime passing vision and hockey IQ made him one of the most prolific assist men in NHL history.

-Adam Oates's path to the NHL was anything but conventional.
-Ignored in the draft after a standout career at Rensselaer Polytechnic Institute, he signed as a free agent with the Detroit Red Wings.
-What followed was a masterclass in hockey perception.
-Oates wasn't the fastest or strongest skater, but he possessed an almost preternatural ability to read the ice and deliver a perfect pass.
-His chemistry with snipers was legendary, most notably turning Brett Hull in St. Louis and later Cam Neely in Boston into record-setting goal scorers.
-A thinking man's center, Oates orchestrated power plays with surgical precision and maintained a points-per-game average among the best of his era.
-His career, which spanned 19 seasons and seven teams, is a testament to the enduring value of hockey intellect over brute force, retiring as one of the top assist producers the game has ever seen.
+Adam Oates went undrafted after a standout career at Rensselaer Polytechnic Institute.
+He signed as a free agent with the Detroit Red Wings.
+Oates was neither the fastest nor strongest skater.
+He read the ice with preternatural precision and delivered perfect passes.
+His chemistry with snipers turned Brett Hull in St. Louis and Cam Neely in Boston into record-setting goal scorers.
+A thinking man's center, he orchestrated power plays with surgical accuracy and maintained a points-per-game average among the best of his era.
+Over 19 seasons with seven teams, he retired as one of the top assist producers in NHL history.
+His career proved the enduring value of hockey intellect over brute force.

 1946–1964